Skip to main content

 2006

-The museum lays new rail in Prescott Park in preparation of the arrival of new rolling stock.
+The museum lays new rail in Prescott Park in preparation for the arrival of new rolling stock.

 2007

-Prescott Park becomes home to INCO Electrics #101 and #116 as well as former CNR Snow Plow #55208, steel caboose #79231 and baggage/warehouse car #60049.
-NORMHC completes the restoration of its rules instruction car.
+NORMHC completes the restoration of it’s rules instruction car in Prescott Park, and becomes home to INCO Electrics #101 and #116 as well as former CNR Snow Plow #55208, steel caboose #79231 and baggage/warehouse car #60049.

 2008